Faculty and staff resources

 As WSU Academic Staff or Faculty, students may approach you with questions about choosing majors, resume writing, job searching, finding internships, or interviewing assistance.
 Maybe you already have a career component or teach a career course in your class.
 Academic staff and faculty can help students with their career development by encouraging them to take advantage of career services early in their academic careers before starting an internship or job search.

-As educators, we are all responsible for College-to-Career (C2C) workplace readiness upon graduation.
+As college educators, we are all responsible for student College-to-Career (C2C) workplace readiness.
 The following are ways faculty and staff can incorporate career education into their courses, helping further prepare our students for their future in the workplace.

 18 ways to incorporate College-to-Career (C2C) learning for student success